-Inmanta server extensions are separate Python packages with their own release cycle that can add additional server slices to the orchestrator.
+Inmanta server extensions are separate Python packages with their own release cycle that can add additional server slices and Inmanta environment settings to the orchestrator.
 Server slices are components in the service orchestrator.
 A slice can be responsible for API endpoints or provide internal services to other slices.
 The core server extension provides all slices of the core service orchestrator.

 Each Inmanta server extension is defined as a subpackage of the

 used by the service orchestrator to discover new extensions.
 The following directory structure is

 required for a new extension called

 inmanta_ext | |__ new_extension | |__ __init__.py | |__ extension.py